krahets/hello-algo/en/docs/chapter_tree/binary_tree.md

 # 7.1 &nbsp; Binary tree

-A <u>binary tree</u> is a non-linear data structure that represents the ancestral and descendent relationships, embodying the "divide and conquer" logic.
+A <u>binary tree</u> is a non-linear data structure that represents the hierarchical relationship between ancestors and descendants, embodying the divide-and-conquer logic of "splitting into two".
 Similar to a linked list, the basic unit of a binary tree is a node, each containing a value, a reference to the left child node, and a reference to the right child node.

 === "Python"